ianmilliken/mpc/site/content/blog/why-do-businesses-fail.md

 publishDate: '2018-06-18T09:04:51+10:00'
 author: Jordan
 ---
-In many ways, it's never been easier to start a business and run it profitably than it is right now - so why do we still see businesses failing in the marketplace?
+In many ways it's never been easier to start a business and run it profitably than it is right now - so why do we still see businesses failing in the marketplace?

-Changes in technology have cut overheads down in terms of marketing your business, managing your business' finances and automating jobs that in days gone by would have been run by staff but failure is still rife in the business community.
+Changes in technology have cut overheads down in terms of marketing your business, managing your business' finances and even considering how many staff you employ, thanks to automation.

+But failure is still rife in the business community.

 There are a variety of reasons, and some are unique to the industry that business is in, so the following is a look at why businesses in the same industry fail.